Headaches on the Top of Your Head: Causes, Symptoms, and Treatments

 Brain Bleed

-A brain bleed, or hemorrhage, involves bleeding within the brain tissue or between the brain and skull.
+A brain bleed, or haemorrhage, involves bleeding within the brain tissue or between the brain and skull.
 It can cause severe headaches on the top of the head, often accompanied by symptoms like nausea, confusion, or loss of consciousness.
 Immediate medical attention is crucial.
 Treatment may involve surgery to relieve pressure, medications to manage symptoms, and close monitoring.

 Treating headaches on the top of your head depends on the underlying cause.
 For tension or stress-related headaches, relaxation techniques and stress management are effective.
 Dehydration-related headaches can be relieved by increasing fluid intake.
 For headaches due to poor posture, correcting posture and ergonomic adjustments help.
 Over-the-counter pain relievers can provide temporary relief.